-We hope that the Notice helps you to understand the ways we use and protect your health information.
-If you have any questions about this Notice, please contact our Privacy Office at Ann & Robert H. Lurie Children's Hospital of Chicago, 225 East Chicago Avenue, Box 261, Chicago, Illinois 60611-2605 or by phone at 312.227.4857.
+We hope the Notice helps you understand how we use and protect your health information.
+If you have any questions about this Notice, please contact our Privacy Officer at Ann & Robert H. Lurie Children's Hospital of Chicago, 225 East Chicago Avenue, Box 160, Chicago, Illinois 60611-2605, or by phone at 1.312.227.4679.

-Generally, when this Notice uses the words "you" or "your" it is referring to the patient who is the subject of patient information.
-However, when this Notice discusses rights regarding patient information, including rights to access or authorize the disclosure of patient information, "you" and "your" may refer to a minor-patient's parent(s), legal guardian or other personal representative, or, as applicable, an adult patient's personal representative.
+Generally, when this Notice uses the words "you" or "your," it refers to the patient who is the subject of patient information.
+However, when this Notice discusses rights regarding patient information, including rights to access or authorize the disclosure of patient information, "you" and "your" may refer to a minor-patient's parent, legal guardian, or other personal representative, or, as applicable, an adult patient's personal representative.

 WHO WILL FOLLOW THIS NOTICE